-99 The mean sea surface height in Fig. 1 is obtained from the AVISO satellite altimetry data set that 100 combines several available satellites; the data is now distributed by the Copernicus system 101 (http://marine.copernicus.eu/).
-For comparisons between tide gauge and altimeter sea level data in the 102 region, see Ezer (2013).
+The mean sea surface height in Fig. 1 is obtained from the AVISO satellite altimetry data set that combines several available satellites; the data is now distributed by the Copernicus system (http://marine.copernicus.eu/).
+For comparisons between tide gauge and altimeter sea level data in the region, see Ezer (2013).

-104 3.
+119 3.
 Results

-3.1 The impact of Sea Level Rise on Flooding in Hampton Roads.
+120 3.1 The impact of Sea Level Rise on Flooding in Hampton Roads.

-Fig. 2 shows the maximum water level (relative to MHHW) that has been reached in Sewells Point (Norfolk, VA) during the major storms that affected the region since recording started in 1927 (the highest recorded storm surge was during the hurricane of 1933).
-To illustrate how much sea level rise would affect storm surges over the years, an average rate of 4.5 mm/y is shown relative to 1930.
-For example, if the 1933's hurricane happened today, water level would reach ~2 m, with unprecedented level of flooding and damage.
-Note the cluster of storms of the past two decades compared with the infrequent past storm surges, which may be partly due to decadal variations in storms, but most likely be 112 the result of SLR, as smaller storms plus SLR have the same impact as larger past storms.
-The frequency 113 of minor flooding is also greatly affected by SLR.
-For example, if a storm surge of say 0.6m caused 114 some minor flooding in the 1930s, an equivalent flooding would occur today with just ~0.2m water level 115 over MHHW, so that even a slightly higher than normal tide would be enough (without any storm).
-This 116 117 is illustrated by the dramatic increase in the hours of minor flooding in Norfolk (Fig. 3).
-Other cities have similar acceleration in flooding hours (Ezer and Atkinson, 2014; Sweet and Park, 2014).
-Note that 118 119 7 of the top 9 most flooded years happened since 1998.
-In addition to the clear impact of SLR and 120 storms, there are interannual and decadal variations associated with more stormy years during El-Nino and years with low North Atlantic Oscillation (NAO) index or a weak AMOC (Ezer and Atkinson, 121 2014; Goddard et al., 2015).
-The main reason for the large increase in flood hours is that past floods 122 occurred mostly for short periods of a few hours to a day or so during the passage of strong storms, 123 124 while today we often see longer flooding periods that occur for several tidal cycles, sometimes even 125 without any storm in sight (but possibly due to a weakening GS or an offshore storm- see discussion later).
-126
+121 Fig. 2 shows the maximum water level (relative to MHHW) that has been reached in Sewells Point (Norfolk, VA) during the major storms that affected the region since recording started in 1927 (the 122 highest recorded storm surge was during the hurricane of 1933).
+To illustrate how much sea level rise 123 would affect storm surges over the years, an average rate of 4.5 mm/y (Ezer, 2013) is shown relative to 124 1930.
+For example, if the 1933's hurricane happened today, water level would reach ~2 m, with 125 unprecedented level of flooding and damage.
+Note the cluster of storms of the past two decades 126 compared with the infrequent past storm surges.
+This may be partly due to decadal variations in storms, 127 but most likely is the result of SLR, as smaller storms plus SLR can have similar impacts as larger past 128 storms.
+The frequency of minor flooding is also greatly affected by SLR.
+For example, if a storm surge 129 130 of say 0.6m caused some minor flooding in the 1930s, an equivalent flooding would occur today with just $\sim 0.2$ m water level over MHHW, so that even a slightly higher than normal tide would be enough to 131 cause inundation without any storm.
+This is illustrated by the dramatic increase in the hours of minor 132 flooding in Norfolk (Fig. 3).
+Other cities have similar acceleration in flooding hours (Ezer and Atkinson, 133 2014; Sweet and Park, 2014).
+Note that 7 of the top 9 most flooded years happened since 1998.
+In 134 addition to the clear impact of SLR and storms, there are interannual and decadal variations associated 135 with more stormy years during El-Nino and years with low North Atlantic Oscillation (NAO) index or a 136 weak AMOC (Ezer and Atkinson, 2014; Goddard et al., 2015).
+The main reason for the large increase in 137 flood hours is that past floods occurred mostly for short periods of a few hours to a day or so during the 138 139 passage of strong storms.
+Today, we often see longer flooding periods that occur for several tidal cycles, sometimes even without any storm in sight, but these are possibly due to a weakening GS or an offshore 140 storm- see discussion later.
+141

-128 3.2 Examples of the Impact of Hurricanes on Flooding in Hampton Roads.
+143 3.2 Examples of the Impact of Hurricanes on Flooding in Hampton Roads.

-There are three ways in which storms (tropical storms, hurricanes, or winter nor'easters) can cause flooding in Norfolk (and in other coastal cities): 1.
-Storm surges due to the direct impact of the low atmospheric pressure, winds and waves; in this case, the storm piles up water against the coast or pushes water into the Chesapeake Bay and the Elizabeth River.
-2. Indirect impacts from offshore storms that do not make landfall and do not pass near Norfolk; in this case, examples are storms that impact ocean currents like the GS (see discussion later).
-3. Street flooding due to intense precipitation associated with the storm.
-Note that in many cases several of these mechanisms can apply simultaneously.
+There are three ways in which storms (tropical storms, hurricanes, or winter nor'easters) can 144 cause flooding in Norfolk (and in other coastal cities): 1.
+Storm surges due to the direct impact of the 145 low atmospheric pressure, winds and waves; in this case, the storm piles up water against the coast or 146 pushes water into the Chesapeake Bay and the Elizabeth River.
+2. Indirect impacts from offshore storms 147 that do not make landfall and do not pass near Norfolk; in this case, examples are storms that impact 148 ocean currents like the GS (see discussion later).
+3. Street flooding due to intense precipitation 149 associated with the storm.
+Note that in many cases several of these mechanisms can apply 150 151 simultaneously.